AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
 An Initializes aspect may only appear in the ``aspect_specification`` of a
    ``package_specification``.

 #.
-The Initializes aspect must follow the Abstract State aspect if one is
+The Initializes aspect shall follow the Abstract_State aspect if one is
    present.

 #.
 The Initializes aspect of a package has visibility of the declarations